hyomuk-kim/hyomuk-kim.github.io/_portfolio/project3_brain_interface.md

 <div style="text-align:center"><img src="/images/10-20_system_for_EEG.png" /></div>
 <p style="text-align: center;"><span style="color:gray">International 10-20 system for EEG signal</span></p>

-We set out with the primary goal of developing a Brain-state Binary classifier through real-time EEG measurements.
+We set out with the primary goal of developing a binary brain-state classifier through real-time EEG measurements.
 Here are the steps we followed:
 - Set-up with [OpenBCI](https://openbci.com/) opensource biosensing hardware (ADC board & dry electrodes)
   - We captured raw 8 Channel EEG signals from various brain regions (Fp1, Fp2, F7, F8, T3, T4, T5, T6) according to international 10-20 system with EEG electrodes that are placed on the scalp.